innercoder78/shadow-slave-monitor/README.md

 If you’re a fellow reader and want to receive a notification when a new chapter comes out, open your ntfy app and subscribe to the following topic: ss-alerts-ghcode. (no period)

 Once *Shadow Slave* finally comes to an end (and I’ve heard that this novel will conclude by the end of 2026 or early 2027), this repo will be abandoned, since there won’t be any reason to maintain it anymore, as no more chapters will be released.
+Moreover, the ability to check the chapters will expire Sunday, May 09, 2027 (I will extend it if *Shadow Slave* isn't over by then, obviously).

 ## IF YOU DECIDE TO FORK